kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 2. Then, she creates a `BackupStorage` custom resource that specifies the backend information, along with the `Secret` containing the credentials needed to access the backend.

 3. KubeStash operator watches for `BackupStorage` custom resources.
-When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file into the target storage.
+When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file to the target storage.

-4. Then, she creates a `BackupConfiguration` custom resource, targeting either a workload application or a standalone volume.
-The `BackupConfiguration` object specifies the `Repository` pointing to a `BackupStorage` that contains backend information, indicating where to upload backup data.
-It also defines the `Addon` information with a specified task and their configuration parameters to be used for backing up the volumes.
+4. Then, she creates a `BackupConfiguration` custom resource that specifies the targeted workload/PVC, the Addon info with a specified task, etc. It also provides information about one or more repositories, each indicating a path and a `BackupStorage` for storing the metadata.

 5. KubeStash operator watches for `BackupConfiguration` custom resources.

 6. Once the KubeStash operator finds a `BackupConfiguration` object, it creates `Repository` with the information specified in the BackupConfiguration.

 7. KubeStash operator watches for `Repository` custom resources.
-When it finds the `Repository` object, it Initializes `Repository` by uploading `repository.yaml` file into the `spec.sessions[*].repositories[*].directory` path specified in `BackupConfiguration`.
+When it finds the `Repository` object, it Initializes `Repository` by uploading `repository.yaml` file to the `spec.sessions[*].repositories[*].directory` path specified in the `BackupConfiguration`.

 8. Then, it creates a `CronJob` with the schedule specified in `BackupConfiguration` to trigger backup periodically.